Faculty Professional Development Assignment (FPDA) Program Overview

 Purpose

-Faculty Professional Development Assignments may be used for a number of purposes.
+FPDAs may be used for a number of purposes.
 Examples of purposes include:

 • To conduct research or scholarship.
 This may involve work impossible to perform at Iowa State University or difficult to perform in conjunction with one's on-campus responsibilities.
 Many faculty members find that their normal duties prevent them from giving sufficient attention to an ongoing research, scholarly or creative project.
 Others may have accumulated substantial amounts of data or other materials and now need time to sort through, analyze, and prepare the results of their earlier work for publication.

 • To obtain new or specialized training.
-Faculty members may find it desirable to take the time to familiarize themselves with new methods in their major fields of interest, to collaborate with others, or to "retool" by switching emphases.
+Faculty members may find it desirable to take the time to familiarize themselves with new methods in their major fields of interest, collaborate with others, or "retool" by switching emphases.
 In such cases, the faculty member will presumably apply these techniques to work on campus and/or use them in teaching students.

 Eligibility